mohd-akram/blog/pelican/content/Tutorials/a-python-developers-guide-to-powershell.md

 Write-Host a=$a, b=$b
 Write-Host ($a + $b)
 ```
-Without parentheses, the second Write-Host command would produce "5 + 6" instead of "11".
+Without parentheses, the second `Write-Host` command would produce `5 + 6` instead of `11`.

-Powershell also supports arrays with mixed types,
+PowerShell also supports arrays with mixed types,

 ```powershell
 $Array = 2, "cheese", 6.5, "cake"